Pact of Territet: Rapprochement

 Though for almost 100 years in a bitter dynastical feud, in 1931 the Alfonsists and the Carlists found themselves driven somewhat closer by their shared hostility towards the newly established republic.
 Also, sudden reduction of Don Alfonso to the status of an exile put him on similar footing to Don Jaime, which facilitated communication.
 All this tended to "weaken objections to the consideration of joint political activity with fusion as a possible final goal".
 Don Jaime was driven by the acute succession problem; Don Alfonso was desperate to "grab at anything which might boost the slender chance of a restoration".
 In both movements there were currents which supported opening talks on some sort of dynastical agreement, possibly even leading up to final reconciliation of the two branches.
 However, within both movements there were also currents vehemently opposed to any deal.
-Many Carlists very infuriated by an idea of a compromise with the hated liberal dynasty that generations of their forefathers fought (and died) to topple.
+Many Carlists were infuriated by an idea of a compromise with the hated liberal dynasty that generations of their forefathers fought (and died) to topple.
 In the Alfonsist ranks, not fully recovered from bewilderment and shock following the rapid fall of the monarchy, the opposition to any deal with the Carlists was less pronounced.
 However, there were also doubts about abandoning liberal principles for the sake of adopting ultra-reactionary features.

 Having left Spain from the port of Valencia in April 1931 the former king Don Alfonso travelled by sea to Marseilles and then further on towards Paris.
 He set his residence in Fontainebleau, first in a hotel and then in a chateau, purchased soon afterwards.
 At that time Don Jaime, who usually shuttled between his palace in the Austrian Frohsdorf and his apartment in Paris, resided in the French capital.
 It is not clear whether the two have met in person in Paris prior to late summer of 1931.
 However, at one point in the spring of 1931 they decided to open talks on some sort of dynastic agreement; no source consulted provides information who initiated the negotiations.
 Both Don Alfonso and Don Jaime appointed their envoys, respectively Julio Dánvila Rivera and José Maria Gómez Pujadas.
 They met in late May 1931 in Saint-Jean-de-Luz, at the residence of a French legitmist Vicomtesse de la Gironde.
 As they found promising perspectives, Dánvila and Gómez Pujadas reported to their kings accordingly.